Lessons

 Context and meaning

-These two lessons work well together—context columns extends the grid model, and word embeddings uses those extended grids to explore semantic similarity.
+These two work well together—context columns extends the grid model, and word embeddings uses those extended grids to explore semantic similarity.

 Model tuning